kyonifer/koma/golem-core/src/Module.md

 Utility functions for writing tests with matrices.
 # Package golem.util.validation
 A set of tools for automatically validating matrix dimensions, bounds, and other properties.
+# Package golem.platformsupport
+Code which needs to change when switching between jvm and js